I Tried This Best-Selling Ball Trimmer & My Vagina Loved It

 My underwear gets so swampy in the summer, a real estate agent could sell a pair to Shrek.
 The culprit?
 Nature's thick, coarse private-part wig and the bane of my existence: pubes.
 I don't condone pube shaming, nor do I think they're dirty.
-It just so happens that the luscious, beautifully dense afro that sprouts from my scalp, also engulfs my entire mons pubis and — despite endless shaving, waxing, sugaring, and suffering — speedily rises like a phoenix from the ashes every time I banish it for summer.
-So, imagine my intrigue when I got wind of a ball trimmer (yes, an electronic depilatory device designed for use on the scrotum) from the "below-the-waist" grooming brand, Meridian, that labia-owners swear by for seamless hair removal.
+It just so happens that the luscious, beautifully dense afro that sprouts from my scalp also engulfs my entire mons pubis and — despite endless shaving, waxing, sugaring, and suffering — speedily rises like a phoenix from the ashes every time I banish it for summer.
+So imagine my intrigue when I got wind of a ball trimmer (yes, an electronic depilatory device designed for use on the scrotum) from the "below-the-waist" grooming brand Meridian that labia-owners swear by for seamless hair removal.
 Needless to say, I had to try.

 Advertisement

 A few facts about The Trimmer: it's waterproof, rechargeable, offers up to 90 minutes of buzz time per charge, and comes in a trendy sage green colorway that matches my Always Pan.
-A few questions I had about The Trimmer: does it give a close shave?
+A few questions I had about The Trimmer: Does it give a close shave?
 Will my skin break out in bumps within 24 hours of use?
 Is it truly mons-pubis-friendly?
 Well, I finally mowed my lawn and all shall be revealed in my detailed, somewhat comical review, below.

 “